You can order a kit online using your Personal Health Record (PHR):

 Yes.
 It is important to understand when you should be testing; this will depend on your sexual history.

 You will not be able to request a kit online more than once every 4 months.
-If you do need to test more frequently than this, please contact us for a telephone consultation so we can arrange this for you.
+If you do need to test more frequently than this, please book a telephone appointment so we can arrange this for you:

 I have symptoms